 Getting a picture from the Digitized Sky Survey to your browser can take up to a few minutes, so you have to be patient.
-The reason for the delay is that the Digitized Sky Survey's computer has to assemble your request from its extensive database.
+The reason for the delay is that the Digitized Sky Survey's computer has to

 Tip: You can only download Digitized Sky Survey images when your field of view is between about 1.5 arcminutes and 30 arcminutes.
 If your field of view is outside this range, this menu item will appear greyed out.